memosasoft/image-hunter/README.md

 **Image-Hunter**
 The new name for Image-Miner

-Image-Hunter is an AI project.
-It implements ideas about autonomous agents, machine learning, self-learning and natural language processing.
-Some of the ideas being developed in this project have been in my head slowly maturing for more than 30 years.
-Some of them also come from my work in IT during the past decade.
+Image-Hunter is personal AI project.
+It is a project where I can be free to develop ideas about artificial intelligence and natural languague processing.
+In fact the project implements ideas about search engines, autonomous agents, machine learning, self-learning and natural language processing.

+Some of the ideas being developed in this project have been slowly maturing for more than 30 years.
+Some of them also come from my work in IT during same time.
 During that time I had the privilege to work with many gifted engineers, programmers and developers that shared their knowledge about artificial intelligence, programming and software development.

+**SCRAPER-SEARCH-ENGINE**

 The system is slowly becoming a search engine.
 It was the goal of the image retrieval project.
 Sone development will be closed temporarily and transferred to the search engine project.